Deep Dive

 The Learning Gain

-Before-and-after testing showed these students learned skills at a rate that researchers call statistically undeniable.
+Once students juggle several fields at once, before-and-after testing shows they learn core skills at a rate researchers call statistically undeniable.

 The Placement Reality